 The organisation must give you written reasons for its decision.
 If you disagree with the outcome, you can seek a review of the decision.

 Sometimes you can get the information you want more quickly and cheaply through an organisation's access scheme.
 You should contact the department and ask or check their website.

 Government departments have an extensive collection of publications available online, including annual reports.

-Fore more information about FOI and requests visit the following web pages:
+For more information about FOI and requests, go to the following web pages: